comunica/Article-ISWC2023-SolidQuery/content/benchmark.md

 we notice that this default scale can already stress existing LTQP approaches beyond their capabilities.
 Furthermore, 27 query templates are provided which can be instantiated any number of times to simulate a query workload.
 For more details on properties of this dataset and its schema, we refer to the [SNB papers](cite:cites ldbc_snb_interactive, ldbc_snb_details).
+The benchmark is open-source at [https://anonymous.4open.science/r/webconf-2023-querysolid-benchmark/](https://anonymous.4open.science/r/webconf-2023-querysolid-benchmark/).

 In summary, we introduce the following tools with SolidBench:

 - **Dataset generator**: consisting of SNB's existing generator, and a new dataset fragmenter.
 - **Query generator**: consisting of SNB's existing generator, and a new fragmentation-aware query template instantiator.
 - **Validation generator**: building on top of SNB's validator, produces fragmentation-aware correctness validation sets containing queries and expected results.
-- **Dataset server**: Convenient serving of fragmented datasets over HTTP.
+- **Dataset server**: serving of fragmented datasets over HTTP.
 - **Benchmark runner**: incorporation into an existing benchmarking system for execution against query engines via the [SPARQL protocol](cite:cites spec:sparqlprot).

-The benchmark is available under the MIT license at [https://anonymous.4open.science/r/webconf-2023-querysolid-benchmark/](https://anonymous.4open.science/r/webconf-2023-querysolid-benchmark/).

 <!--
 157210 files